Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/event.md

 ## **Default Events**

-MMFS provides a few built-in events for common scenarios:
+Astra provides a few built-in events for common scenarios:

 - **`GPSFix`**
   Notifies listeners when a GPS fix occurs or changes.
 It carries a pointer to the `GPS` object and a boolean indicating if this is the first time a fix has been acquired since boot.